Christian Aid's Zimbabwe programme puts people at the centre of all its work.

 The project uses the 'sport for change'approach to deliver results and receives funding from Comic Relief.

-Other related work is funded by Porticus Foundation, Women’s World Day of Prayer (WWDP), Isle of Mann (IOM) Government.
+Other related work is funded by the Porticus Foundation, Women’s World Day of Prayer (WWDP) and the Isle of Man Government.

 Reports and resources